WithHolm/d-buddy/instructions.md

 - **Data Model**: The central `App` struct now holds a `HashMap` where keys are the `BusType` (Session/System) and values are `Arc<tokio::sync::Mutex<Vec<bus::Item>>>`.
 This allows each bus listener to independently and safely update its own list of messages.

 ## AI
-* AI before it can change code, create a new file at root called current, with what it needs to do. you can afterwards replace all content inside this file every time you want to update the codebase.
+* AI before it can change code, create a new file at root called current, with what it needs to do and recomended steps (your plan). you can afterwards replace all content inside this file every time you want to update the codebase.
 * please stop and wait after every step. dont just run through everything autonomously.
+* update this file when a task has been completed.

 ---